syncfusion-content/wpf-docs/wpf/SfImageEditor/Getting-Started.md

 ## Adding ImageEditor Reference

-After installing Essential Studio for WPF, you can find the required assemblies in the installation folder,

-SfImageEditor is available in the following assembly and namespace:

-Assembly: Syncfusion.SfImageEditor.WPF

-Namespace: Syncfusion.UI.Xaml.ImageEditor

-You can also refer [article](https://help.syncfusion.com/wpf/add-syncfusion-controls) to know how to add Syncfusion controls in Visual Studio projects through various way.
+You can refer this [article](https://help.syncfusion.com/wpf/add-syncfusion-controls) to know how to add Syncfusion controls in Visual Studio projects through various way.
+You can also refer this [link](https://help.syncfusion.com/wpf/control-dependencies) to know about the assemblies required for adding ImageEditor to your project.

 ## Initialize ImageEditor

 Import the Image editor namespace as in the below code snippet.